 For example, an engineer may estimate the impact of a change in occupancy on the energy usage of a system.
-The adjustment factor to be applied may come from a whole building simulation that estimates the impact based upon the existing systems and their ability to modulate to respond to higher or lower occupancy, or a spreadsheet calculation method.
-Alternatively it might be derived from a comparison of actual usage data for periods of lower or higher occupancy.
+The adjustment factor to be applied may be derived from a comparison of actual usage data for periods of lower or higher occupancy.

 - Appointment of a third-party measurement and verification professional with Certified Measurement & Verification Professional (CMVP) certification or at least five years of demonstrated M&V experience, documented in the form of a CV outlining relevant project experience, to provide M&V services, or to provide oversight to the M&V process. - M&V plan adhering to the IPMVP (see Chapter 5).
 This is the foundation of the M&V activities, and should be developed as early as possible in the project.
-[PD Sec 9.2.1 provides a list of what this should include.] - Definition of the baseline and post-retrofit periods. - All baseline energy use and cost parameters (the dependent variables in an adjustment calculation). - Definition of the baseline values of routine adjustment parameters (the independent variables, such as external temperature). - For IPMVP Option A, definition of the estimated parameters, including their overall significance relative to the total expected savings.
-[PD Sec 9.2.4] - Utility rates applicable to the baseline values. - List and describe all methods for routine adjustments. - List and describe all known or expected non-routine adjustments. - Provide all adjustment parameters and formulas for routine and known or expected non-routine adjustments. - Define the principles upon which any unknown non-routine adjustments will be based. - Input data sets, assumptions and calculations should be made available to all parties in an efficiency project and any commissioned or independent reviewers.
+[PD Sec 9.2.1 provides a list of what this should include.] - Definition of the baseline and post-retrofit periods. - All baseline energy use and cost parameters (the dependent variables in an adjustment calculation). - Definition of the baseline values of routine adjustment parameters which are relevant to the project (the independent variables, such as external temperature). - For IPMVP Option A, definition of the estimated parameters, including their overall significance relative to the total expected savings.
+[PD Sec 9.2.4] - Utility rates applicable to the baseline values. - List and describe all methods for routine adjustments, relevant to the project. - List and describe all known or expected non-routine adjustments, relevant to the project. - Provide all adjustment parameters and formulas for routine and known or expected non-routine adjustments. - Define the principles upon which any unknown non-routine adjustments will be based. - Input data sets, assumptions and calculations should be made available to all parties in an efficiency project and any commissioned or independent reviewers.
 [PD Sec 9.2.5] - Technical identification of the boundaries of savings determination (e.g. piece of equipment, system).
 The nature of any energy effects beyond the boundaries must be described and their possible impacts estimated. - Specification of metering points, equipment, equipment commissioning and calibration, and measurement protocols, including expected accuracy. - Specification of the methods used to deal with missing or lost metered data.
-[PD Sec 9.2.2] - Specification of the set of conditions used for weather adjustments, including the period and/or weather data used, and any assumptions or interpolations made in the case of missing or incomplete data. - Description of Quality Assurance procedures applied to the M&V process.
+[PD Sec 9.2.2] - Specification of the set of conditions used for any weather adjustments, including the period and/or weather data used, and any assumptions or interpolations made in the case of missing or incomplete data. - Description of Quality Control procedures applied to the M&V process.